maxhartmann1/def-accessible-space/README.md

     print(f"Player {row['player_id']} ({'attacker' if is_attacker else 'defender'}) controls {acc_space:.0f}m² AS and {das:.2f} m² DAS.")
 ```

-For a quick and visual impression of the model, you can also run these examples within a Streamlit app using:
+The above examples can be visualized in a Streamlit dashboard using:

 ```bash
 pip install accessible_space[full]  # additional dependencies for dashboards, such as Streamlit